2025-07-18

 What if we only care about bid distribution for a bidder when their largest bid is more than $20?

-If we want to filter on the aggregate function value, we need to use HAVING
+HAVINGIf we want to filter on the aggregate function value, we need to use HAVING instead of WHERE

 itemId bidderName n_bids min_bid max_bid